garghardik03/Plantify/README.md

 ## Installation
 To run the backend, please follow the below steps: Install pipenv using pip install pipenv.
-Then in the folder, run the following commands:

-pipenv install
-pipenv run python initial-nlp-libraries.py
-This would install the libraries required with NLTK to the nltk_data directory.

 Now run the following commands: